-- Replacement of statutory revenue funding for mainstream playgroups and nurseries. - Standalone costs of childcare provision where there are no clear links to how this will address or mitigate the impact of poverty for families. - Requests from school parent councils for activities, resources or equipment for curricular use/use primarily during the school day. - Capital costs of memorials and statues. - The purchase of building and/or land. - Capital refurbishment costs on buildings or land not owned by your organisation or on which you do not have an appropriate lease. - Any retrospective costs already incurred by the applicant organisation.
+- Requests from school parent councils for activities or equipment for curricular use - Capital costs of memorials and statues - The purchase of buildings and/or land - Capital refurbishment costs on buildings not owned by your organisation or on which you do not have an appropriate lease - Any retrospective costs your organisation has already incurred - Funding for individuals, e.g. bursaries.
+We can however fund the costs of food/fuel vouchers or transport costs.